A risk is the decision to take a course of action that has an uncertain outcome.

 …or you can read about this in more detail here

 # 3. It Can Insure Up To 75% Of Your Income If You Can’t Work Because Of An Illness Or Injury.

 Work-life balance isn’t an overly pressing concern for the majority of business owners since most would prefer working to doing almost anything else.

-However, the choice to work isn’t always yours to make since life can give you an almighty sucker punch when you least expect it.
+However, the choice to work isn’t always yours to make.

 Naturally enough, most people would prefer not to ponder these anxiety inducing scenarios especially if they have others who depend on the income they earn.